MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

 There are two ways to create the marketing text.
 The easiest way to get started is to use Copilot, which suggests AI-generated text for you.
 The other way is to start from scratch.

-## <a name=copilot></a>Create AI-generated marketing text (preview) with Copilot
+## <a name=copilot></a>Create text from marketing text suggestions with Copilot

 With Copilot, you quickly get a text suggestion that's automatically generated for you.
 The AI-generated text is tailored to the item and provides a good starting point.
 The text is based in part on the following information:

-- Attributes defined for the item—for example, the description, color, dimensions, material, and so on.
+- Attributes defined for the item&mdash;for example, the description, color, dimensions, material, and so on.
 - Selectable style preferences like tone of voice, format, and length.

 Copilot is designed to save you time and help you write creative and engaging text that reflects your brand and is consistent across your product line.
 Start by generating a suggestion, then change the suggested text as needed.